divviup/janus/docs/DEPLOYING.md

 migration you want to run and the `*.down.sql` file with a script that reverses the first script.

+After adding a migration, you must add its version number to `datastore::SUPPORTED_SCHEMA_VERSIONS` as Janus will refuse to run if it does not recognize the database schema version.

 [sqlx-cli]: https://crates.io/crates/sqlx-cli

 ## `janus_cli provision-tasks`